ahmadfajar/vue-mdbootstrap-docs/src/docs/components/tabs.md

 **Bootstrap pill style** is another style variant from Bootstrap.
 To use it, sets `variant` property value of `<bs-tabs>` to `'pills'`.
-When use inside `<bs-card>` component, sets `inner-class` property value to `'card-header'` to have proper Bootstrap Pill style.
+When use inside `<bs-card>` component, sets `inner-class` property value to `'card-header'` to have an appropriate Bootstrap Pill style.

 :::demo